PabloPap/weather-app/README.md

 Re-build the site, with the command: npm run postinstall

 //Notes<br>
-I had an error use modernizr as a package,<br>
-so i added it as a script in html
+I had an error using modernizr as a package, so i added it as a script in html